arnoengineering/Ualberta-Eclass-Grade-Grab/README.md

 ## Add Classes
-Imput your class names and id in the dictionaries in *GradeGrab.py*.
+Input your class names and id in the dictionaries in *GradeGrabMod/Creds.py*.
 Last year I had some courses on crowdmark, so I left the option and dicts in there.
 For eclass, the id is the last 6 digits of the URL: https:<span>//eclass.srv.ualberta.ca</span>/course/view.php?id=<ins>62226</ins>

 To send the email, I used the *smtplib* module with google api.
-Thus, the sending email works better with 2 factor authentcation (and an api key).
+Thus, the sending email works better with 2 factor authentication (and an api key).
 [Create App Key](https://support.google.com/accounts/answer/185833?hl=en&authuser=0)

 ## Replace info in 'UserInfo.txt'
 copy file: remove'.example' from file name and replace all non comments with your respective usernames and passwords.
-The email pasword is the api *app password* in the above step.
+The email password is the api *app password* in the above step.

 # Info
 ## Dependancys
-This program has a few dependancies
+This program has a few dependencies

 - Anaconda
     - Pandas